yaze 0.3.2

 Before merging platform-specific changes:

-• ✅ Windows x86 build removed (cpp-httplib incompatibility)
+• Do not reintroduce the Windows x86 build (cpp-httplib incompatibility).

-• ✅ Windows macro pollution prevented (NOGDI, NOMINMAX, WIN32_LEAN_AND_MEAN)
+• Keep Windows macro guards (NOGDI, NOMINMAX, WIN32_LEAN_AND_MEAN) in place.

 Testing Strategy